idris-lang/Idris2/docs/source/implementation/ide-protocol.rst

 New in Version 2 of the protocol are:

   ``(:generate-def LINE NAME)``
-    Generate a definition
+    Attempt to generate a complete definition from a type.

   ``(:generate-def-next)``
-    Replace the previous generated definition with next definition.
+    Replace the previous generated definition with the next generated definition.

   ``(:proof-search-next)``
-    Replace the previous proof search result with the next one.
+    Replace the previous proof search result with the next proof search result.

 Possible Replies
 ----------------